Skip to content

 Logger.start(

-configuration: Capture.Configuration(enableFatalIssueReporting: true),
+configuration: Capture.Configuration(enableFatalIssueReporting: false),

 )